 Stop at this location that hosts paleontology artifacts from the whole state!
 But another bonus of the location is their amazing Montana made gift shop and top notch ice cream.
 Let the kids out to run around, learn a little and have some ice cream before continuing on your drive.
 It’s the home stretch!

-And of course, if you’re looking for an amazing, family-friendly activities in West Glacier, check out our aerial adventure course at Glacier Highline. 😉 High-flyin’ fun, we offer great outdoor fun at our adventure park for everyone in your group!
+If you’re looking for an amazing, family-friendly activities in West Glacier, check out our aerial adventure course at Glacier Highline.
+High-flyin’ fun, we offer great outdoor recreation at our adventure park for everyone in your group!
 Come zipline Glacier National Park with us and don’t forget to stop at our restaurant near Glacier National Park too!